kubernetes/enhancements/keps/sig-node/6030-dynamic-resize-of-memory-backed-volumes/README.md

 *   Resizing non-memory-backed `emptyDir` volumes (disk-backed).
 *   Resizing other volume types (such as PVCs, CSI ephemeral volumes etc.) through this mechanism.
 *   Supporting this feature on nodes running with cgroup v1 (due to limitations in memory accounting and tracking for shared `tmpfs` volumes).
+*   Supporting this feature on Windows nodes (in-place memory-backed volume resize is Linux-only, just like `InPlacePodVerticalScaling`).

 ## Proposal